IBM Cloud Docs

 Adaptive sampling

-CIS almost always uses adaptive sampling, which means the sample rate fluctuates depending on the volume of data ingested or queried.
-If the number of records is relatively small, sampling is not used.
-However, as the volume of records grows larger, progressively lower sample rates are applied.
-Security Events (also known as Firewall Events) and the Security Event Log follow this model.
-Data nodes that use adaptive sampling are easy to identify by the Adaptive suffix in the node name, as in firewallEventsAdaptive.
+CIS metrics primarily rely on adaptive sampling, which means the sample rate fluctuates depending on the volume of data that is ingested or queried.
+If the number of records is relatively small, sampling is typically not used, allowing full data to be returned.
+However, as the volume of records increases, progressively lower sample rates are applied to maintain performance and responsiveness.

 Fixed sampling